 If they’re living on campus, make sure they meet their Resident Assistant (RA) and know where to find him/her if needed.
 If they’ve been assigned an academic advisor, make sure they know where to find that professor and how to set up an appointment.

 If you have a student with a chronic health issue, make sure you’re sending them off with a good supply of any needed medications and info for how and where to get a refill when necessary.
+Have them check expiration dates on rescue meds that aren’t used all the time, like some inhalers and epinephrine auto-injectors (like EpiPen and AUVI-Q) and get a refill before they head off if needed.
 And make sure they have the contact information for their primary care doctor at home, as well as any specialists.
 While you may still want to be involved in their healthcare decisions, making sure they understand their own health issues and can get help when needed is vital when they’re away from home.

 Knowing your student has the tools to access help if they need it should help ease your worry as a parent and make your student feel more confident on their own.